rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## Disable a virtual IP
+## Deactivate the Virtual IP.

-Use the virtual IP configuration operations to enable or disable a virtual IP configured for a specified device.
+Use the Virtual IP configuration operations to enable or disable a Virtual IP configured for a specified device.

 ```